Navigating Harmony in Separate Homes: How Can Couples Therapy Help Support Married Couples Choosing to Live Apart?

 Communication

 One of the most common challenges faced by couples living separately is the potential strain on communication.
 Physical distance can lead to misunderstandings, misinterpretations, and feelings of emotional detachment.
 And, when there is a lack of physical presence together, not being able to see your partner’s body language or sense their state energetically can become a detriment.
 A therapist can help couples with strategies for open and honest communication.
-They can also help establish a pattern of regular check-ins that balance in-person time with screen communication.
+They can also help establish a pattern of regular check-ins that balances in-person time with screen communication.
 The assurance that stable communication offers goes a long way to building greater intimacy and trust and serves as a foundation for when complications arise.

 Rituals of Connection